hypatia-software-org/syllabus/HSO-Exercises/Unit2-basic-types.md

 * Make a list with five elements, 'koalas', 'are', 'are', 'arr', 'cute'
 * Extend the list with another list ['and', 'so', 'are', 'sloths']
 * Append the string '!'
-* Count the number of occurances of the word 'sloths', 'koalas', and the word 'are'
+* Count the number of occurrences of the word 'sloths', 'koalas', and the word 'are'
 * Remove the first element whose value is 'are'
-* Now count the number of occurances of the word 'sloths', 'koalas', and the word 'are'
+* Now count the number of occurrences of the word 'sloths', 'koalas', and the word 'are'
 * Pop the third element
 * Create a string by joining all remaining elements and putting a space in between them